learn-co-curriculum/react-hooks-components-basics/README.md

 ## React Application Idea

-Enough of a description &mdash; let's see some examples!
+Enough of a description — let's see some examples!
 While the possibilities of what we can do with components are endless, the first thing we need to understand about them is the ways in which they act as code templates.
 Let's start simply and build up from there using the following as an example: